The tiered approach to Google Ads is a recommended one, but this blog looks at what it actually is and whether or not it will work for you.

-There is a consensus opinion from Google and the digital marketing industry that the best approach when deciding on an Adwords structure is to group your campaign and ad groups into a logical format based on the structure of your website.
-Whilst this might be the case I think that there may be a better alternative to this and the pros and cons of each method.
+There is a consensus opinion from Google and the digital marketing industry that the best approach when deciding on an Ads account structure is to group your campaign and ad groups into a logical format based on the structure of your website.
+This is known as the tiered approach.
+Whilst this might be the case, I think that there may be a better alternative to this as well as the pros and cons of each method.

 The website structure approach:

-Google makes no secret about this being their recommended approach, with this being readily available on the support area of Google Adwords:
+Google makes no secret about this being their recommended approach, with this being readily available on the support area of Google Ads:

-There are a number of obvious advantages to running your Adwords account in this way, they are as follows:
+There are a number of obvious advantages to running your Google Ads account in this way, they are as follows:

 - Clarity – Creating your account in this way allows you to clearly see which products are performing better, where your money is being spent & where the traffic is coming from.